CARGLUMIC ACID tablet, for suspension

 Carglumic acid tablets for oral suspension 200 mg are white to off-white elongated tablets, functionally scored with 3 lines for splitting into 4 equal portions, and engraved 'N's on one side.

-Carglumic acid tablets for oral suspension are available in 5 or 60 tablets in a high density polyethylene bottle with child resistant polypropylene cap and desiccant unit.
+Carglumic acid tablets for oral suspension is supplied in a high-density polyethylene bottle with a child resistant polypropylene cap and desiccant unit.
+Each bottle contains either 5 or 60 tablets.

 Storage